cat _posts/2021-03-09-xcry-ransomware-en.md

 size: 1

-The main function for encryption is crypto_secretbox_detached, which uses a previously generated random key.
+The main encryption function is crypto_secretbox_detached, which uses the previously generated random key.

-That’s all!
-I was just curious to see what the insides of Nim programs look like and how a ransomware could be written in that language.
-I hope I made both points clear and thank you if you read to the end.
+That is all.
+I wanted to see what compiled Nim programs look like internally and how ransomware could be implemented in the language.
+I hope this analysis made both points clear, and thank you for reading.

-If you want to analyze another ransomware written in Nim, you can check out attack on IObit forum and download the corresponding sample.
+For another example of ransomware written in Nim, read about the attack on the IObit forum and download the corresponding sample.